 It’s up to you how to approach this, but if you do decide to translate your CV, at least indicate your level of German in a way that it can’t be missed.

 6) Learn German as soon as possible and make it a priority.
 Do this even before you get to Germany.
 Take a class, use the apps, do whatever it takes.
 If you get a job here eventually, you may find your company even offers free language classes.

 7) Look for jobs on English language job sites.
 Definitely create a profile on LinkedIn.
 Check out websites like Berlin startup jobs, The Local, or English Jobs.
 Or refer to our extensive list of places to apply for jobs in Berlin, as well as the rest of Germany.

 8) Focus on industries that are more open and want to attract English speakers.
-Almost any tech related position, be it a software developer, engineering manager, quality assurance engineer, agile coach, and more are highly needed.
+Almost any tech-related position, be it a software developer, engineering manager, quality assurance engineer, agile coach, and more is highly needed.
 People who work in marketing and sales are in demand.
 Take a look at the tourism industry (once corona passes us by), customer care, gastronomy, teaching English, and/or working as a nanny.

 Your key takeaway here?
 Your chance to find a job in Germany is much higher if you have some level of German fluency.
 There are opportunities for those who speak English, but your pool of options will be way more limited.
 Just learn German and things will be way better.